logstash/cookbook/recipes/syslog-pri/index.md

 1. Creates a new logstash field containing the host name
 1. Overwrites the logstash message with this stored remainder of the syslog line

+# extract the program details

+After parsing the hedaer, the remainder of the message body consists of a tag part containing program details then the actual message.
+We want to parse the tag (and PID if it's there), and save them in to a new logstash field.

+The following config snippet should go in the filter section of your config:

+{% include_code program.conf %}

+What this code does is:

+1. Removes a field at the start of the syslog line which looks like a program tag and optional pid, storing the remainder away
+1. If that is successful, overwrites the logstash message with the stored remainder of the syslog line, and tidies up after itself

 # if it doesn't work